vultr/vultr-mdtk/tests/Vale/Vultr.SubstitutionComplex.md

 ## Warning

-Use MySQL should you wish to install a database.
+came to a realization
+came to an abrupt end
+carry out an evaluation of